adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 are offering.
 I will dare to say that they all are flawed and then present you one way that this could be fixed and will boast a little, that this way was presented at one of W3C workshops for guys from W3C, IBM, Nokia, Oracle and others.
-This post is long, but I hope you will enjoy reading it as much as I enjoyed writing it!
+It is also available for you to try out as an open source project.
+Although this post is long, I hope you won't be frightened by that and enjoy reading it as much as I enjoyed writing it!

 <!--more-->